ts-stack/chain-error/README.md

 ## Class methods

-The following methods are defined on the `ChainError` class.
-They're defined this way rather than using methods on `ChainError` instances so that they can be used on Errors not created with
+The following static methods are defined on the `ChainError` class.
-`ChainError`.

 ```ts
 class ChainError extends Error {